KL137 (Late Roman Corinthian Lamp) [permalink]

 Description

 Tear-shaped outline.
 Circular, concave, plain discus has central filling hole with raised ring, four smaller holes around, two single circles at corners of handle, raised rim, and narrow framing ring.
 Sloping shoulder has herringbone in relief.
 Rounded nozzle flanked by double angled grooves has airhole at top flanked by single circles and short channel to wickhole; traces of burning.
-Small joining ridge, narrow ledge, and slight webbing.
 Thick, solid handle has two grooves; lower handle has flanking grooves.
 Flat base has two almond-shaped grooves with double circles at top and bottom, around incuse signature: Α (extended diagonal, bent horizontal, small serifs).
-Details are very blurry.

 Preservation description

 Twelve joining fragments preserve entire lamp.
-Sparse pitting and scoring; thin encrustation.
+Little abrasion and rare pitting and scoring; slightly worn breaks; thin encrustation.

 Published as